 Blog Excerpts?
 Not really sure about what exactly is it?
 How exactly it makes your article visually appealing?
 Let’s make it simple for you and tell you its importance so you don’t miss out for your blog.

-When you’ve written a blog post it’s displayed on your blogs homepage (or archive page) and you can either show the full blog post meaning people don’t have to click through to the article itself they can read the full thing right there on the homepage, or you can choose to show a snippet of the article meaning your readers get a little preview of the post, and if they fancy reading the whole article they need to click through to that posts page.
+When you’ve written a blog post it’s displayed on your blogs homepage (or archive page).
+You can either show the full blog post meaning people don’t have to click through to the article itself.
+They can read the full thing right there on the homepage, or you can choose to show a snippet of the article.
+Which means your readers get a little preview of the post.
+If they fancy reading the whole article they need to click through to that posts page.